S-Elephant/Elephant.NuGets/Elephant.ApiControllers.Attributes/README.md

 # About

-Contains validation attributes commonly used in backend endpoint Controllers.
+Contains validation attributes commonly used in backend endpoint Controllers and view models.

 # Attribute list